 P 8 L 54-56 “Results for models using mean and most advances flower developmental stages within the shoots were very similar in all cases” please show data and statistics.

-We show now the results for the selection gradient analyses (i.e. analogous to Table 1 in the main text) using the mean flower developmental stage in Appendix S2.
+We now show the results for the selection gradient analyses (i.e. analogous to Table 1 in the main text) using the mean flower developmental stage, rather than the stage of the most advanced bud/flower, in Appendix S2.
 It should now be evident to the reader that the results for the two different measures are indeed very similar.

 P 10 L 17 correct reference is “R Development Core Team, 2014”